negezor/typescript-monorepo-boilerplate/README.md

 ### Scripts

 `npm run build`
-- Starts the assembly of all packages in monorepo
+- Starts the build of all packages in monorepo

 `npm run watch`
 - Waits for changes in each package and performs build.
 Used for development.